chrissly31415/smuRF/README.md

 - classification and regression with Random Forest
 - simple dataset statistics & manipulations
 - crossvalidation

-Input: needs .csv file (comma separated file) as input
+- shared memory parallelization

-Parameters & workflow: read from setup.txt which contains something like:
+Dataset, parameters & workflow definition are read from a textfile setup.txt which may contain:

 dataset=data/mp_train.csv
 testset=data/mp_test.csv
+njobs = 4
 nrtrees = 200
 mtry = 20
-job=train_predict
+job = train_predict

+Then simply call the program from the command line:
+./smurf